SuperOfficeDocs/superoffice-docs/user-guide/en/globalization/doc-language-support.md

 In SuperOffice CRM, you will find multiple default templates.
 These are available in 12-16 languages depending on the template type.
 This includes email templates and GDPR templates (12 languages).

 To ensure that you can communicate with your clients in their own language (where possible), SuperOffice CRM will automatically perform a language check to determine which language temple to use.
-Relevant when sending out invitation emails, and when notifying new contacts that their details have been saved.
+Relevant when sending out invitation emails, and when notifying new contacts that their details were saved.
 For GDPR related communication, this is also an requirement.

 **Steps:**